 Step #8 – Keep your SCOBYs healthy

 You will need to make a new batch of green tea kombucha to keep a supply of healthy SCOBYs going.
 The SCOBYs will multiply in the rooibos, but they are nasty, slimey things.
 Nothing to be scared of, but they are very thin and weak.
-So you have to also brew green tea kombucha.
-You can stick the used SCOBYs back into the green tea to rejuvenate them, but I prefer to just keep them in the rooibos batch, adding in a fresh SCOBY as needed, and discarding used SCOBYs as they become expired (they will look really gross).
+So you have to also brew green or black tea kombucha.
+You can stick the used SCOBYs back into the green/black tea to rejuvenate them, but I prefer to just keep them in the rooibos batch, adding in a fresh SCOBY as needed, and discarding used SCOBYs as they become expired (they will look really gross).

 Step #9 – Make more rooibos kombucha